ironhack-labs/lab-react-tweets/README.md

 **Display the tweet content in the `Tweet` component**

 Update the `Tweet` component to display the values coming from the `tweet` prop.
-Remember that  the value we passed is an object, so you may want to check the sturcture of the object.
+Remember that  the value we passed is an object, so you may want to check the object's structure.

 <br>

 **Expected Result**

-When you are finished, your `Tweet` component should display the following content:
+Once done, your `Tweet` component should display the following content:

 ![Tweet component after passing the "tweets" prop](https://education-team-2020.s3.eu-west-1.amazonaws.com/web-dev/labs/lab-react-tweets-2.png)